Esri/feedback-js-api-next/README.md

 **https://js.arcgis.com/next**

-Welcome to the next version of the ArcGIS Maps SDK for JavaScript (4.27).
-This version of the SDK is currently in development and will be updated frequently until the production release in June 2023.
+Welcome to the next version of the ArcGIS Maps SDK for JavaScript (4.28).
+This version of the SDK is currently in development and will be updated frequently until the production release in October 2023.
 Try out new features, perform regression testing, and get a feel for the next release - then share your feedback with the development team.
 Please make sure that bugs and enhancement requests are specific to https://js.arcgis.com/next, `@arcgis/core@next` or `@arcgis/core@rc` and not applicable to a released version.

 Please note: ArcGIS Maps SDK for JavaScript release management is dynamic.
 Some new features and updates that appear in js.arcgis.com/next might not be present in the final production release due to a variety of factors (but will likely be present in an upcoming release).